ajayfoo/math-notes/college_algebra.typ

 + *Square Root*: $f(x)=sqrt(x)$.
 Domain: $[0,infinity)$.
 Range: $[0,infinity)$
 + *Cube Root*: $f(x)=root(3, x)$.
 Domain: $(-infinity,infinity)$.
 Range: $(-infinity,infinity)$.

-== Domain and Range

 === Piecewise-Defined Functions

-A *Piecewise-Defined* function is a function that requires more than one formula to be defined depending on the value of it's input.
+A *Piecewise-Defined* function is a function that requires more than one formula to be defined depending on the value of it's input. *Example*: absolute value functions.